-This type is much less common and accounts for about 10% to 15% of lung cancers.
-It starts in small, hormone-releasing cells.
+SCLC is much less common than NSCLC and starts in small, hormone-releasing cells.
+SCLC accounts for about 10% to 15% of lung cancers.
+It grows and spreads more aggressively than NSCLC.